-Indicator(s) identified for improvement through the needs 2019-20 Targets assessment conducted in Step Zero Percent Percentile From a baseline of 65% of the students strongly agree or agree my school offers opportunities for my family to become involved in school activities and my learning.
+Indicator(s) identified for improvement through the needs 21-2022Targets assessment conducted in Step Zero Percent Percentile From a baseline of 65% of the students strongly agree or agree my school offers opportunities for my family to become involved in school activities and my learning.
 Increase the percentage to 70% or greater that strongly agree or agree.
 70% Increased opportunities to participate in activities on Lone Star's campus through tours, health fair, career fair, FAFSA Night, etc. Quantified by sign-in sheets/activities compared to last school year 25%

 Barriers to Goal 6 Resources to Support the Goal 1.
-Financial and work related restraints Principal and supporting programs/community resources
+Financial and work related restraints Principal and supporting programs/community resources Regularly scheduled school events with flexible times

-2. Inconvenient scheduling Regularly scheduled school events with flexible times to meet the needs of our parents/community stakeholders 3.
+2. Inconvenient scheduling to meet the needs of our parents/community stakeholders 3.
 Strategies to Reduce or Eliminate Barrier Bucket 1 Rationale 1.
 Enhancing communication with families and community.
-The more parents, teachers and the community share pertinent information with each other about students the better equipped they will be to help those students become successful.
+The more parents, teachers and the community share pertinent information with each other about students, the better equipped they will be to help those students become successful.
 Parent and teacher consultation and collaboration create the climate for maximum realization of a student's potential.
-Effectiv communication with families means that the school welcomes and consistently supports families to support their children.
+Effective communication with families means that the school welcomes and consistently supports families to support their children.
 Two-way communication about school programs and children's progress will result in better outcomes for students.
-2 .
-Increase support to parents to build strong, continuing family and community involvement in all aspects of school programs and activities in support of measurable improvement in student achievement.
+2. Increase support to parents to build strong, continuing family and community involvement in all aspects of school programs and activities in support of measurable improvement in student achievement.
 When parents, families, and members of the community are involved with schools, all children benefit.
 Adult participation sends the message that school is important and the work children do there is worthy of adult attention.
-3. Prioritized Strategy for Barrier Bucket 1 1.
-Enhancing communication with families and community.
+3. Prioritized Strategy for Barrier Bucket 1